ray155093/azure-docs.zh-tw/articles/marketplace-publishing/marketplace-publishing-data-service-creation-odata-mapping.md

-<properties
+---
-   pageTitle="Guide to creating a Data Service for the  Marketplace | Microsoft Azure" description="Detailed instructions of how to create, certify and deploy a Data Service for purchase on the Azure Marketplace." services="marketplace-publishing" documentationCenter="" authors="HannibalSII" manager="hascipio" editor=""/>
+title: Guide to creating a Data Service for the  Marketplace | Microsoft Docs
+description: Detailed instructions of how to create, certify and deploy a Data Service for purchase on the Azure Marketplace.

-   <tags
-      ms.service="marketplace"
-      ms.devlang="na"
-      ms.topic="article"
-      ms.tgt_pltfrm="na"
-      ms.workload="na"
-      ms.date="08/26/2016"
-      ms.author="hascipio; avikova" />
+services: marketplace-publishing
+documentationcenter: ''
+author: HannibalSII
+manager: hascipio
+editor: ''

+ms.service: marketplace
+ms.devlang: na
+ms.topic: article
+ms.tgt_pltfrm: na
+ms.workload: na
+ms.date: 08/26/2016
+ms.author: hascipio; avikova

+---
 # <a name="mapping-an-existing-web-service-to-odata-through-csdl"></a>Mapping an existing web service to OData through CSDL
+> [!IMPORTANT]

->[AZURE.IMPORTANT] **At this time we are no longer onboarding any new Data Service publishers.
+> **At this time we are no longer onboarding any new Data Service publishers.
 New dataservices will not get approved for listing.** If you have a SaaS business application you would like to publish on AppSource you can find more information [here](https://appsource.microsoft.com/partners).
 If you have an IaaS applications or developer service you would like to publish on Azure Marketplace you can find more information [here](https://azure.microsoft.com/marketplace/programs/certified/).
+>
+>

 This article gives an overview on how to use a CSDL to map an existing service to an OData compatible service.
 It explains how to create the mapping document (CSDL) that transforms the input request from the client via a service call and the output (data) back to the client via an OData compatible feed.
 Microsoft’s Azure Marketplace exposes services to the end-users by using the OData protocol.
 Services that are exposed by content providers (Data Owners) are exposed in a variety of forms, such as REST, SOAP, etc.